code-and-effect/effective_cpd/README.md

     = nav_link_to 'CPD Audits', effective_cpd.admin_cpd_audits_path
 ```

+## Configuration

+As an admin, visit the CPD Categories, then CPD Cycles, and CPD Audit levels.

+Once all these 3 areas have been configured, users can submit statements and audits can be performed.

 ## Authorization

 All authorization checks are handled via the effective_resources gem found in the `config/initializers/effective_resources.rb` file.